GoldJns/rateme-nextgen-deployment/README.md

 - Dev and prod namespaces are available

-- Check availability of grafana namespace
+- Check availability of grafana and sonar namespace

 - Bump image tags on values.yaml